vuberezin/PrintParted/README.md

 # *Basic Functionality*

 *This contains two tables with description disks and partitions of each disk.
 Pie chart contains information about disk*<br />
 *partitions and freespace of each disk if the partition is more than 0.8 percent.
-In this case freespace means space outside*<br />
-*of already generated partitions*<br />
+In this case freespace means space outside of already generated partitions*<br />

 # *Building a Dynamically Linked Version*